Archive

 Written on May 8, 2013 for Coast Report

-6 months ago, my mother-in-law Hanifa, died in Palestine, she was 89 years old, from Haifa, then Palestine.
-Her family, as well as millions of Palestinians were forced out of their homes in 1947, when Palestine, then a mandate of Britain, was partitioned by Resolution 181 by the United Nations, giving the New founded Jew State minority of Israel a 70 percent of the land and the rest 30 percent to the majority of Palestinians, which were millions. “
+Her family as well as millions of Palestinians were forced out of their homes in 1947, when Palestine, then a mandate of Britain was partitioned by Resolution 181 by the United Nations giving the new founded Jew State minority of Israel a 70 percent of the land and the rest 30 percent to the majority of Palestinians, which were millions.

-I started my article with this lede, out of anger and frustration, for what we can and cannot write on the Newspaper.
-On May 06, during our budget day, journalist teacher/adviser for our journalism class, staff editors and staff writers, decided what is going to be published in Coast Report for the following week for the college student newspaper.
-On Monday we gather in the journalism building, and discuss issues of interest, sports news, opinion and any other issue we think is worth, to be investigated and write an article on it.
+On May 06, during our budget day (Coast Report) journalists and teacher/adviser for our journalism class, staff editors and staff writers, decided what is going to be published in Coast Report for the following week for the college student newspaper; On Monday we gathered in the journalism building and discussed issues of interest–sports news, opinion and any other issue we think is worth to be investigated and write an article on it.

-It seemed that being the last weeks of our publication, and ending the semester, the class is out of stories to print, so, our adviser asked us, what we are passionate about it?, what we want to write about.
+It seemed that being the last weeks of our publication and ending the semester the class is out of stories to print, so, our adviser asked us, what we are passionate about it?, what we want to write about.
 I promptly raised my hand and I said, “Divesting from Israel”, excuse me she said, so I repeated, I want to write about Boycott and Divesting Sanctions against Israel, my teacher opened her eyes so wide and become livid-I could tell she got bothered by my request- and asked to the class, if anybody have an opposing view to mine, I heard someone said, “I do not want to write about Israel”.

-I immediately told the class, that colleges’ campuses and Universities across the US, were considering boycotting Israel, to what she said, NO! only Berkley University had boycotted Israel, to what I told her, that more than one campus had added their voice to the BDS, and I wanted to write about it.
-Our teacher/adviser, after seeing that nobody else wanted to write about Israel, she said with a slow tone of voice, but loud enough for everyone to hear, “There is no Palestine”, and they went ahead to put my name in the board in Views, in the budget for next week newspaper.
-I’ m pretty sure, my teacher will not run the story.
+I immediately told the class, that colleges’ campuses and universities across the US were considering boycotting Israel, to what she said, NO! only Berkley University had boycotted Israel, to what I told her, that more than one campus had added their voice to the BDS, and I wanted to write about it.
+Our teacher/adviser, after seeing that nobody else wanted to write about Israel, she said with a slow tone of voice, but loud enough for everyone to hear, “There is no Palestine,” and they went ahead to put my name in the board in Views, in the budget for next week newspaper.
+I’ m pretty sure my teacher will not run the story.
 So I decided to print this article and distribute it around OCC campus, and publish it in this blog.

 Over the years, the UN had adopted more than 300 resolutions calling for Israel to abide by International law and to respect the human rights of Palestinians, as well to withdraw from territories, that according to the Geneva convention, were taken illegally on the aftermath of the 1967 war.
 Israel had ignored every one of the UN resolutions.
 In light of the inactivity of the UN, the civil society of Palestine had made a call to the world to help in a Boycott, Divestment and Sanctions and academy boycott against Israel.
 Colleges and universities across the US are answering that call.

-Orange Coast College should add its voice to the growing non violent BDS movement, and academy boycott, growing rapidly.
+Orange Coast College should add its voice to the growing non violent BDS movement, and academy boycott growing rapidly.
 Other colleges and universities across the US are taking the lead in a non violent way.

-Hampshire was the first US college to divest from the apartheid regime of South Africa in the late 1970s, now, 43 years later, leading again the campaign against a non grata entity, Hampshire College in Amherst, Massachusetts, has become the first of any college or university in the US to divest from Israeli companies on the grounds of their involvement in the Israeli occupation of Palestine.
+Hampshire was the first US college to divest from the apartheid regime of South Africa in the late 1970s, now, 43 years later leading again the campaign against a non grata entity, Hampshire College in Amherst, Massachusetts, has become the first of any college or university in the US to divest from Israeli companies on the grounds of their involvement in the Israeli occupation of Palestine.

 Hampshire college is not the only player in this fight against Israel, other campuses around the country are adding their efforts to bring Israel to comply with international resolutions voted in the floor of the United Nations.